BoltonBailey/formal-snarks-project/README.md

 ### Planning timeline

-Here is a list of goals and dates for this project
+Here is a list of goals for this project

-* [x] Implement type class for proof systems/ SNARKs and formalize the correctness and knowledge-soundness (and perhaps ZK)
+* [x] Implement type class for proof systems/ SNARKs
-* [x] Implement a `ring`-like/`library-search`-like tactic to automate simplification of statements about the coefficients of polynomials
+* [x] Implement attributes for use with the `simp` tactic to automate simplification of statements about the coefficients of polynomials
 * [x] Implement a procedure to solve systems of equations of polynomials
 * Implement SNARKs
   * BabySNARK